AMC Gremlin: 1976

 Changes were greater for 1976.
 Oval headlight bezels replaced the previous circular items.
 The grille shape became a stretched hexagon and included in its insert two opposing loops stacked atop each other and housing new rounded parking/turn signal lights.
-Front fenders were taller, with a slight finned effect.
 A new "Custom" trim line debuted, featuring a striped interior trim called "Potomac", as well as a spare tire cover and other minor details.
 The A models were given another new striping scheme: the hockey stick-style stripe of the previous year adding a secondary extension that ran from the door handle straight back.
 The X package was now available only on Custom models.
 Due to flagging sales, the 304 CID V8 engine option (now downgraded to 120 hp) was cancelled at midyear, after only 826 installations.
 (A total of 40,994 Gremlins were equipped with the V8 engine from 1972 until 1976.)
 A 4-speed manual transmission was made available at midyear.
 Sales tapered slightly to 52,941 - a decline of 5.5%.
-The 3-speed manual transmission also had the option of an electric overdrive when in third gear.
-Overdrive operation was by a push-button on the turn signal stalk.
-There may have been 600 to 700 of these built.
+The Overdrive option continued to be available until midyear when Laycock de Normanville entered receivership.
+American Motors attempted to purchase the British manufacturer but could not acquire the funding in time.